 1. INTRODUCTION

-Perceived control is a widely researched construct in psychology as it is crucial for coping with situations.
+Perceived control is a widely researched construct in psychologyas it is crucial for coping with situations.
 In this study, perceived control is conceptualized as individual judgments of the extent that desired outcomes can be achieved, and potential misfortunes can be guarded against [1] [2] [3].

 According to Rothbaum et al. [4], perceived control can be divided into two processes of primary and secondary control.
 While primary control involves actively changing the environment to fit the needs and desires of the self, secondary control involves changing one’s own thoughts and feelings to fit with the world.
 It is generally agreed that both primary and secondary control are equally important to maintain individual well-being as they involve taking positive action towards a situation [5] [6].
 For instance, Thompson and Spacapan [7] found that perceived control is a major contributor to psychological well-being across the lifespan, with higher level leading to greater happiness, reduced stress, more successful coping, better health and higher self-efficacy.